 “Depending on the level and pace of the rising seas, coast-hugging highways, seawalls, harbors, nearby water, sewage, and power facilities, and other seaside infrastructure--in addition to millions of homes--could see billions of dollars in losses over the next few decades if nothing is done” she said.

-UN Climate Change Conference in Paris from Nov.
+As the S&P report emphasize, expectations are high that the UN Climate Change Conference in Paris from Nov.
 30-Dec.
 11 “will produce a global treaty”.

 Time will show if sovereigns, companies show the determination to tackle the risks, as “climate resilience can protect ratings from sea-level rise and threats to coastal infrastructure” as S&P said.